-\end{proof} \begin{remark} We have not written the equation for the variable $m$ in \eqref{hamsys}, as it is not needed to get the algebra variables $(W,\Theta)$ back, see \eqref{mommap}. \end{remark} \begin{remark} Since, according to \eqref{hamsys}, the matrix $\alpha$ is constant, equations \eqref{hamsys} can be seen as a Hamiltonian flow on $T^{*}\left(\mathrm{SU}(N)\right)$ with matrix $\alpha$ as a parameter defining an initial condition for the matrix $\Theta\in\mathfrak{su}(N)$.
-Thus, despite of the fact that in incompressible MHD equations there are twice as many unknowns as in the incompressible Euler equations, the Hamiltonian "left-unreduced" flow still takes place on the cotangent bundle $T^{*}(\mathrm{SU}(N))$, which reflects a more general observation that any Lie--Poisson system on a semidirect product can be viewed as a Newton system with a smaller symmetry group (see \cite{KhMisMod} for details). \end{remark}
+\begin{remark} Since, according to \eqref{hamsys}, the matrix $\alpha$ is constant, the equations \eqref{hamsys} can be seen as a Hamiltonian flow on $T^{*}\mathrm{SU}(N)$ with the matrix $\alpha$ as a parameter defining an initial condition for the matrix $\Theta\in\mathfrak{su}(N)$.
+Thus, despite the incompressible MHD equations have twice as many unknowns as in the incompressible Euler equations, the Hamiltonian left-reconstructed flow still takes place on the cotangent bundle $T^{*}\mathrm{SU}(N)$, which reflects a more general observation that any Lie--Poisson system on a semi-direct product can be viewed as a Newton system with a smaller symmetry group (see \cite{KhMisMod} for details). \end{remark}